Borough Hall/Court Street station: IRT Broadway–Seventh Avenue Line platforms

-The Borough Hall station on the IRT Broadway–Seventh Avenue Line is a double-level local station with two tracks in a split platform configuration.
+The Borough Hall station on the IRT Broadway–Seventh Avenue Line is a double-level station with two tracks in a split platform configuration.
 Southwest of each track is a side platform; northbound trains use the upper level while southbound trains use the lower one.
 The 2 train stops here at all times, while the 3 train stops here at all times except late nights.
 On both routes, the Borough Hall station is located between the Clark Street station to the north and the Hoyt Street station to the south.

 At the eastern end of both platforms, a staircase from the lower level goes up to the upper level, near the passageway to the northbound IRT Eastern Parkway Line platform.
 At the western end of both platforms, a staircase from the lower level goes up to the upper level before another staircase goes up to a mezzanine.
 The lower level also has an up-only escalator that bypasses the upper level, leading directly to the mezzanine.
 An elevator connects both platforms to the upper mezzanine.

 East of the platforms, the southbound Broadway–Seventh Avenue Line track crosses diagonally about 18 ft below both of the Eastern Parkway tracks, then curves eastward and slopes up to the level of the Eastern Parkway Line near Smith Street.
 Both become the local tracks for the line.
 The Broadway–Seventh Avenue Line's connection to the Eastern Parkway Line was built as part of the original subway line but was not used until the opening of the Clark Street Tunnel.
 The local tracks of the line were originally planned to travel north under what is now Cadman Plaza West to the Brooklyn Bridge.

 Both platforms have their original IRT trim line and name tablets reading "BOROUGH HALL" in a serif lettering style.
 Tablets showing images of Borough Hall are located at regular intervals on the trim line.
 Dark blue I-beam columns line both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.